MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

    - Azure Active Directory [Premium Trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only).
    - A HoloLens, HoloLens 2, or a mobile device.
 Additional licensing and product requirements can be found [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

-With the license-free 90-day free trial, each user must download Remote Assist in the appropriate app store to start the trial.
+With the license-free 90-day free trial, each user must download Dynamics 365 Remote Assist in the appropriate app store to start the trial.

 ### Steps for HoloLens and HoloLens 2
 1. Go to the **Start** menu and then select **Microsoft Store**.
 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.
 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
-4. The app will prompt you to start your free trial of Remote Assist.
+4. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
 Select **Continue**.
 You will then be taken to your **Contacts** page.
 5. You can now use Dynamics 365 Remote Assist on your HoloLens and HoloLens 2!

 ### Steps for mobile
 1. If you’re using a mobile device, go to the appropriate iOS or Android app store.
 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.
-3. Sign into Remote Assist with your Microsoft Teams account.
+3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
-4. The app will prompt you to start your free trial of Remote Assist.
+4. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
 Select **Continue**.
 You will then be taken to your **Contacts** page.
-5. You can now use Remote Assist on your mobile device!
+5. You can now use Dynamics 365 Remote Assist on your mobile device!
 Learn how to make calls to a remote expert on Microsoft Teams (desktop and mobile) [here](mobile-app/making-calls-with-ar.md).

 ## Option 2: 30-day Dynamics 365 Remote Assist trial license